 The Guardian reported that the Medicines and Healthcare products Regulatory Agency (MHRA) and the European Medicines Agency (EMA) are to give updates on Wednesday at 3pm on their investigations into whether the Oxford/AstraZeneca vaccine is directly causing rare brain blood clots.
 They may recommend that distribution of the vaccine to younger people be paused if they establish a causal link with rare blood clots.

-Such a situation Bangladesh is only depending on Oxford/AstraZeneca vaccine for vaccination keeping no other alternatives.
+In such situation Bangladesh is only depending on Oxford/AstraZeneca vaccine for vaccination keeping no other alternatives.
 Considering the safe- health of the people of the country, the country must think about other vaccines such as Moderna and Johnson and Johnson.
 If the country does not do it, it could face trouble.

 Saifur Rahman Saif is a Bangladeshi journalist.
 He works at New Age, a popular newspaper.
 He can be reached at firstname.lastname@example.org